Lady Amanda Ellingworth: Relationship with Prince of Wales

-Ellingworth's grandfather Lord Mountbatten recommended her as potential bride for his grandnephew, Charles, Prince of Wales.
+Ellingworth's grandfather Lord Mountbatten recommended her as a potential bride for his grandnephew, Charles, Prince of Wales.
 According to his biographer, Jonathan Dimbleby, "In 1974, following his correspondence with Mountbatten on the subject, the Prince had tentatively raised the question of marriage to Amanda with her mother (and his godmother) Patricia Brabourne.
 She was sympathetic, but counselled against raising the issue with her daughter, who had yet to celebrate her seventeenth birthday."

 Mountbatten intended for himself and Lady Amanda to accompany Prince Charles on his planned 1980 tour of India.
 Both fathers disapproved and it was decided he should go alone.
 Before Prince Charles was to depart, Mountbatten was assassinated by the IRA in August 1979.
 When Prince Charles returned, he proposed to Lady Amanda.
-However, in addition to her maternal grandfather, she had lost her paternal grandmother and youngest brother Nicholas in the attack and now recoiled from the prospect of becoming a member of the royal family.
+However, in addition to her maternal grandfather, she had lost her paternal grandmother and younger brother Nicholas in the attack and now recoiled from the prospect of becoming a member of the royal family.